 Something else to note here; Kelly did have siblings.
 However, Judy’s parents had custody of them because Judy suffered from epilepsy and struggled to take care of them all.

 In 2010, Kelly’s aunt passed away.
 I’m not sure if this is the same aunt that had earlier implicated herself and Judy in Kelly’s murder.
 She had told Kelly’s sister that she would be leaving behind a letter, implying heavily that it would contain information about Kelly.
 I haven’t heard anything else about this letter, so I’m going to go out on a limb and say either it didn’t exist, or it didn’t pertain to Kelly’s disappearance.

 I’ve also noticed that in differing articles, Judy says that the neighbor that Kelly went to play with either a.) hadn’t seen him at all or b.) told her she sent him home when it started snowing again.
 All of these contradictory articles are located on Porchlight Internation, which I’ve linked at the bottom of the page.
-I can’t figure out why she would say different things to different news sources unless I want to start being accusatory.
-I don’t really want to be.

 There was an article/video released in 2018 regarding Kelly’s disappearance by WHAS11.
 They keep saying that he vanished from Hazard, which is in a completely different county than Mousie/Larkslane.

 Sometime in the late ’90s, a tip came in urging police to look under a concrete porch that was poured at the home where he went missing.
 I’m not sure of the date, none of the news articles I found that mentioned gave an exact time.